-Before we begin learning about Google Cloud Platform, we will talk about what is Cloud Computing.
-Basically it is using someone else’s computer over the internet.
-Example- GCP, AWS, IBM Cloud, etc. Some interesting features of cloud computing are as follows:
+Before we begin learning about the Google Cloud Platform, we will talk about what is Cloud Computing.
+Basically, it is using someone else’s computer over the internet.
+Examples- GCP, AWS, IBM Cloud, etc. Some interesting features of cloud computing are as follows:

 - You get computing resources on-demand and self-service.
 The customer has to use a simple User Interface and they get the computing power, storage requirements, and network you need, without human intervention.

 - You can access these cloud resources over the internet from anywhere on the globe.

 - The provider of these resources has a huge collection of these resources and allocates them to customers out of that collection.

 - The resources are elastic.
 If you need more resources you can get more, rapidly.
 If you need less, you can scale down back.

 - The customers pay only for what they use or reserve.
 If they stop using resources, they stop paying.